Frequently Asked Questions

 What is the difference between CEUs and clock hours?

+Clock hours are the actual time spent on any given educational activity.
 Clock hours show that a person attended a training, but the training is not necessarily vetted by a third-party organization.
 Any trainer or training organization can issue clock hours with no oversight.

 Each state requires educators to submit proof of training attendance according to different standards.
 Review requirements with your individual state licensing authority or registry organization.